-In terms of duration of trial, again, there is no standard trial length.
+In terms of the duration of the trial itself, again, there is no standard trial length.
 It depends on the number of witnesses and experts who need to be cross-examined.
 It also depends on how much time the parties need to present their case in oral submissions and to sum up at the end, which in turn depends on the complexity of the legal and factual issues.